-Skill Check Assessment:
+Lab Competency and Skill Check Assessment:

 The student is required to successfully complete each skill check assessment for the course prior to the final laboratory competency practical examination or per the instructor's schedule.
+Three attempts can be made to pass the lab competencies and skill check.
 The course instructor will announce the due date of the skill check assessments in the course calendar informational sheet.
-Failure to complete a skill check assessment will not allow the student to complete the laboratory competency practical examination, which will result in failure of the course.